-- 52.1 You must have a policy of insurance, or such security as complies with the requirements of Part VI of the Road Traffic Act 1972, throughout the duration of the vehicle licence, including appropriate cover for hackney carriage or private hire. - 52.2 Certificates of Insurance or cover notes that do not provide appropriate cover for a minimum of the first calendar month of a licence period will not be accepted by us.
-We will not issue a licence if you fail to meet the insurance requirement. - 52.3 Where a cover note is provided as part of a licence application, a full Certificate of Insurance must be provided prior to the expiry of the cover note. - 52.4 The registered owner of the licensed vehicle shall ensure that it is insured to our satisfaction.
+- 51.1 You must have a policy of insurance, or such security as complies with the requirements of Part VI of the Road Traffic Act 1972, throughout the duration of the vehicle licence, including appropriate cover for hackney carriage or private hire. - 51.2 Certificates of Insurance or cover notes that do not provide appropriate cover for a minimum of the first calendar month of a licence period will not be accepted by us.
+We will not issue a licence if you fail to meet the insurance requirement. - 51.3 Where a cover note is provided as part of a licence application, a full Certificate of Insurance must be provided prior to the expiry of the cover note. - 51.4 The registered owner of the licensed vehicle shall ensure that it is insured to our satisfaction.
 This must comply with all relevant legislation at all times that is the vehicle is available for the carrying of passengers.
-In the absence of appropriate insurance, the licensed vehicle cannot be used for the carrying of passengers. - 52.5 Only appropriately licensed hackney carriage or private hire drivers may drive the vehicle.
+In the absence of appropriate insurance, the licensed vehicle cannot be used for the carrying of passengers. - 51.5 Only appropriately licensed hackney carriage or private hire drivers may drive the vehicle.
 We will not, therefore, accept any Certificate of Insurance that includes persons that do not hold a valid hackney carriage or private hire driver licence for the vehicle.

-53. Change of Ownership
+52. Change of Ownership

-- 53.1 You must tell us of any change to the person(s) or company named on a vehicle licence within fourteen days of the change.
-This must be completed by the new vehicle owner, by submitting a transfer of ownership application. - 53.2 If, as the current holder of a vehicle licence, you wish to transfer the licence to another person, you must notify us in writing within fourteen days.
+- 52.1 You must tell us of any change to the person(s) or company named on a vehicle licence within fourteen days of the change. - 52.2 If, as the holder of a vehicle licence you wish to transfer the licence to another person you must notify us, in writing.
 The new owner must notify us using the prescribed application form and pay the appropriate fee before such change takes place.
 Transfer of the licence will not be granted until such time as the prescribed procedure has been completed and a new vehicle licence has been issued.

-54. Inspection
+53. Inspection

-- 54.1 All hackney carriage and private hire vehicles must be available for inspection, at any location within the District, at all times when requested by an Authorised Officer or a Police Officer. - 54.2 All vehicle documentation must be produced within 1 working day, or such other time as specified, when requested by an Authorised Officer or a Police Officer. - 53.3 The council will be authorising neighbouring authorities to also carry out vehicle inspections.
+- 53.1 All hackney carriage and private hire vehicles must be available for inspection, at any location within the District, at all times when requested by an Authorised Officer or a Police Officer. - 53.2 All vehicle documentation must be produced within twenty-four hours, or such other time as specified, when requested by an Authorised Officer or a Police Officer. - 53.3 The council will be authorising neighbouring authorities to also carry out vehicle inspections.
 The list of these authorities will be held on our website and will be updated as and when new agreements are reached.
 Failure to follow directions or give assistance to an Authorised Officer of an approved council which has a shared working agreement with St Albans may lead to enforcement action.

-55. Unauthorised Use
+54. Unauthorised Use

-- 55.1 Case law has established that once licensed as a hackney carriage or private hire vehicle, the vehicle remains a licensed vehicle at all times until the licence expires, is surrendered, is suspended or is revoked.
-Even if a licensed vehicle is being used for private purposes, it must still meet all the requirements of a licensed vehicle, for example displaying a licence plate, complying with all requirements of this Policy and being driven by a licensed driver. - 55.2 It is the proprietor of a hackney carriage or private hire vehicle's responsibility to not allow the vehicle to be driven and/or used for hire by any person who does not hold an appropriate current hackney carriage or private hire driver licence issued by us.
+- 54.1 The proprietor of a hackney carriage or private hire vehicle shall not allow the vehicle to be driven and/or used for hire by any person who does not hold an appropriate current hackney carriage or private hire driver licence issued by us. - 54.2 Case law has established that once licensed as a hackney carriage or private hire vehicle, the vehicle remains a licensed vehicle at all times until the licence expires, is surrendered, is suspended or is revoked.
+Even if a licensed vehicle is being used for private purposes, it must still meet all the requirements of a licensed vehicle, for example displaying a licence plate, complying with all requirements of this Policy and being driven by a licensed driver.

-56. Accident Reporting and Mechanical Faults
+55. Accident Reporting